 Welcome to Pakistan.
 The other trip leaders and I will be making airport runs all day and helping you get settled into Pakistan.
-Your only responsibility today is getting to Lahore by September 3rd.
 We will be staying in the bustling neighborhood of Anarkali, home to a lively bazaar and within walking distance of Lahore Museum and other attractions.
 This is a free day to explore or to relax and catch up on sleep.

 Day 2: Cultural Day in Lahore

 Today will be the first official day of the trip.
 Your introduction to Lahore may have shown you the chaos and mayhem of the city.
 Today will give you another side of Lahore, from its lush green areas to beautiful historic architecture.
 We will visit Lahore Fort, Badshahi Mosque, and Wazir Khan Mosque, and have lunch within the Walled City of Lahore.

 We’ll cap the day off by driving to the India-Pakistan border for an intriguing border ceremony.